 Wider friends, family, and interests not only enrich our lives, but will also make our romantic relationship stronger

 We had romantic relationships that were mutually fulfilling, enjoyable and healthy.
-But we reminded each other that no one person can be the source of all our joy and fulfilment, even thought investing in the relationship is also important (Read Part 2 here).
+But we reminded each other that no one person can be the source of all our joy and fulfilment, even though investing in the relationship is also important (Read Part 2 here).

 Wider friends, family, and interests not only enrich our lives, but will also make our romantic relationship stronger.
-They will be stronger because joy and happiness in one area effects every area.
+They will be stronger because joy and happiness in one area affects every area.
 And it will take the pressure off one person who must make us happy.

 In our current romantic relationship, (or even if we aren’t in one) what’s the one thing we can do to build a friendship or wider interest this week?